Keep the Trail Access info current...

 DAY TWO - BUGIGA TO BOROUGH HUTS CAMPGROUND | (13.8km - 5 to 6 hours)

 Take the track to Rosea Carpark, cross Stony Creek Road to start an ascent through tall Messmate forest.
 On the ridge, carefully follow track markers through a maze of sandstone outcrops, to cross a bridge over the Gate of the East Wind.
-Continue the climb up windswept terraces to a sign posted intersection, turning left to the summit of Mt Rosea.
-Enjoy amazing 360-degree views over the Serra and Mt William Ranges.
+Continue the climb up windswept terraces to a sign posted intersection, turning left to the summit of Mount Rosea.
+Enjoy amazing 360-degree views over the Serra and Mount William Ranges.
 Follow the markers down and veer left, through a sheltered forest.
 Track markers will guide you through rocky outcrop and forested gullies before reaching Borough Huts Campground for your second night's stay.

 DAY THREE - BOROUGH HUTS TO HALLS GAP | (13.6km - 5 to 6 hours)